TykTechnologies/tyk-charts/tyk-mdcb-data-plane/README.md

 Uptime Pump can be configured by setting `pump.uptimePumpBackend` in values.yaml file.
 It support following values
 1. mongo: Used to set mongo pump for uptime analytics.
 Mongo Pump should be enabled.
 2. postgres: Used to set postgres pump for uptime analytics.
 Postgres Pump should be enabled.
-3. empty: Used to disable uptime analytics.
+3. '': Used to disable uptime analytics.

 #### Hybrid Pump
+To enable Hybrid pump, first add `hybrid` to `pump.backend`.

+You should also configure `.global.remoteControlPlane` section with the required adresses and tokens
 ```yaml
   # Set remoteControlPlane connection details if you want to configure hybrid pump.
   remoteControlPlane: